jgm/pandoc/man/man1/markdown2pdf.1.md

 -N, \--number-sections
 :   Number section headings in LaTeX output.
 (Default is not to number them.)

+\--listings
+:   Use listings package for LaTeX code blocks

 \--template=*FILE*
 :   Use *FILE* as a custom template for the generated document.
 Implies
     `-s`.
 See the section TEMPLATES in `pandoc`(1) for information about